 2. Check your vehicle.

 About a week before you leave for a long road trip, have your mechanic check your car’s fluid levels, brakes, tires, and anything else that could cause problems.
 Be sure your spare tire is fully inflated and that you have jumper cables and extra wiper fluid on hand.
+If you need to change your recreational vehicle, you might want to check this aliner camper for sale.

 3. Have a loose plan.